 What type of turkey do I need?

 Because you’ll be applying your own blend of salt and spices, it’s important to begin with a turkey that hasn’t been pre-seasoned.
-Avoid kosher turkeys, which come pre-salted, and self-basting turkeys that have been injected with a salt solution.
+Avoid kosher turkeys, which come pre-salted, and self-basting turkeys injected with a salt solution.
 Opt for a natural or heritage turkey, and if uncertain about seasoning, verify on the label for any added salt.

 What Type of Pan do I need for the Salt Brine?